EXCLUSIVE-South Africa tries to recover over $23 mln from SAP for 'unlawful' contracts

 The COVID-19 pandemic has poleaxed an already weak economy and set the stage for a record budget deficit in the post-apartheid era.

-This week the SIU and Eskom, the state power company that has also featured in corruption scandals, took steps to try to recoup 3.8 billion rand they allege was diverted from the utility by former Eskom executives and the Guptas.
+This week the SIU and Eskom took steps to try to recoup 3.8 billion rand they allege was diverted from the utility by former Eskom executives and the Guptas.

 The Guptas have denied unduly winning contracts with government entities, including Eskom, during Zuma's time in office.